-The distance from Nairobi to Lake Nakuru National Park is approximately 156 km (217 miles) driving on A104 road and can take 21/2 hours to 3 hours depending on the time of the day you travel because of heavy traffic jam which can be caused by the long distance tracks.
+The distance from Nairobi to Lake Nakuru National Park is approximately 156 km (217 miles) driving on A104 road and can take 21/2 hours to 3 hours depending on the time of the day you travel, heavy traffic jam sometimes can be caused by the long distance tracks.

-The scenery drive from Nairobi to Lake Nakuru National Park takes you through the Great Rift valley and will include some minor and major towns of Westland, Limuru (off the road) Kimende, Kinungi, Naivasha town, Gilgil, Kikopy and then finally Nakuru Town.
+Scenery drive from Nairobi to Lake Nakuru National Park takes you through the Great Rift valley and include some minor and major towns of Westland, Limuru (off the road) Kimende, Kinungi, Naivasha town, Gilgil, Kikopy and then finally Nakuru Town.

 Lake Nakuru National Park Location

-Lake Nakuru National Park is located in Nakuru Country which is at the floor of the Great Rift Valley.
+Lake Nakuru National Park is located within Nakuru Country which is at the floor of the Great Rift Valley.
 The park is 118 square kilometer and the deepest part of the lake is 1.83 meters.
+The park is located 6 kilometers away from Nakuru town.

-Its located 6 kilometers from Nakuru town which is the 4th largest city in Kenya also know for its archaeological discoveries at Hyrax Hill of pastoral Neolithic and late Iron Age.
-The discoveries where done by Louise Leakey in 1926.
+Nakuru is the 4th largest city in Kenya also knows for its archaeological discoveries at Hyrax Hill of pastoral Neolithic and late Iron Age.
+The discoveries were done by the famous archeologist Louise Leakey in 1926.

-Accommodation at Lake Nakuru can be either inside the park or at the nearby lake Nakuru town.
-Some of safari lodges inside the park includes Lake Nakuru Sopa Lodge and some superior to luxury camps includes Sarova Lion Hill and The Cliff.
+Accommodation at Lake Nakuru can be either inside the park or at the adjacent town of Lake Nakuru.
+Some of the safari lodges inside the park include Lake Nakuru Sopa Lodge, Lake Nakuru Sarova Lion Hill and some superior to luxury camps like The Cliff.
 Please contact us for booking.

 Best Time to Visit Lake Nakuru National Park.

-After the rain seasons of April, November and December any other time of the month would be okay to visit the park because of availability of green pastures and the water level in the lake has reduced hence there is plenty of blue-green (Cyanophyte Spirulina Platensis) which is the main diet for the flamingoes.
+After the rainy seasons of April, November, and December any other time of the month would be the perfect time to visit the park because of availability of green pastures and water level are down hence there is plenty of blue-green algae (Cyanophyte Spirulina Platensis) the main diet for the lesser flamingoes.

 Lake Nakuru National Park Safari

-The safari packages include accommodation at Lake Nakuru, game drives in land Cruisers, Game viewing in the park, Lake Nakuru national Park fees and entry fee, meals, professional Guides.
+The safari packages include accommodation at Lake Nakuru National Park, game drives in land cruisers or Minivans, game viewing in the park, Lake Nakuru National Park fees and entry fee, meals, professional guides etc.

 Lake Nakuru National Park Animals

-In 1977 several Rothschild giraffe where translocated to the park to seek protection as their population was getting endangered.
-Seven years later in 1984, Lake Nakuru national park was established as the first rhino sanctuary.
+In 1977 several Rothschild giraffe where translocated to the park to seek protection as their population was getting endanger.
+Seven years later in 1984, Lake Nakuru National Park was established as the first rhino sanctuary.

 Lake Nakuru national park Birds

-Lake Nakuru National Park is heaven for bird watching, more than 500 different species of birds have been recorded especially the water birds.
+Lake Nakuru National Park is heaven for bird watching as more than 500 different species of birds have been recorded especially the water birds.
 In 1961 the lake was established as a bird sanctuary.

-Birds found at the lake includes; Lesser flamingoes, Greater flamingoes, White faced whistling tree duck, Egyptian Goose, Yellow billed Storks, Goliath herons, White pelican, Great cormorant etc.
+Birds found in and around the lake include; Lesser flamingoes, Greater flamingoes, White-faced whistling tree duck, Egyptian goose, Yellow-billed storks, Goliath herons, White pelican, Great cormorant etc.

-Other common birds at lake Nakuru National Park includes; red-billed teal, little grebe, saddle-billed stork, sacred ibis, African spoonbill, cattle egret, marabou stork, Hamerkop, Hottentot teal, African open bill, Hadada ibis, Night heron etc.
+Other common birds at Lake Nakuru National Park includes; Red-billed teal, Little grebe, Saddle-billed stork, Sacred ibis, African spoonbill, Cattle egret, Marabou stork, Hottentot teal, African open bill, Night heron etc.

 - Big Four Animals